ss73/TFRE40/lab03/answers.md

     print('>> Spring arrives on day:', date)
 ```

-> Since both "sliced" lists represent the same day, the output date value has the same index as the index of the calculated first day of spring.
+Since both "sliced" lists represent the same day, the output date value has the same index as the index of the calculated first day of spring.

 ## Task 21
-Extend `read_from_file` so that it also takes an optional parameter
+> Extend `read_from_file` so that it also takes an optional parameter
-`day`.
-If day > 0, only temperatures for this day and later should be added to the list.
+> `day`.
+If day&nbsp;>&nbsp;0, only temperatures for this day and later should be added to the list.

-> The source code is available in [file_reader.py](file_reader.py)
+The source code is available in [`file_reader.py`](file_reader.py)